nlsfung/MMINT_Examples/CDSliceTestSuite/README.txt

 T205 Model: Cycle of empty associated classes
             Class A associated with Class B, B with C and C with A
      Crit:  Class A
-     Slice: Classes A, B and C
+     Slice: Classes A, B and C and their associations

 T206 Model: Cycle of empty dependent classes
             Class A depends on Class B, B on C and C on A
      Crit:  Class A
-     Slice: Classes A, B and C
+     Slice: Classes A, B and C and their dependencies

 T207 Model: Two independent classes (Class A & B)
             Class B contains an attribute (attrB) whose type is A
      Crit:  Attribute attrB and Class A (in order)
-     Slice: Class A and Attribute attrB
+     Slice: Class A and Attribute attrB and Class B

 T208 Model: Two independent classes (Class A & B)
             Class B contains an operation (opB) whose type is A
      Crit:  Operation opB and Class A (in order)
-     Slice: Class A and Operation opB
+     Slice: Class A and Operation opB and Class B

 --- G03 Tests for Other Implementation Details ---